YanWei-Sun/YanWei-Sun.github.io/source/Research/index.md

 ---
 title: Research
-date: 2020-05-12 20:03:00
+date: 2020-06-08 20:03:00
 type: "Research"
 ---
-**I mainly interested in decision-making, Machine Learning and Roborics.
+**I mainly interested in decision-making, NLP and Roborics.
 This page will show the details about what I have done**

 ----